dev-KC20/kp-wwaw-agenda/README.md

 After these few months learning Python and Django with Openclassrooms, it is time to put all my learnings into an actual working Django app.

-When time came to choose a side-project, I dreamed many unfeasable ideas for the 'App' but definitevely not worth adding burden to poor Earth.
+When time came to choose a side-project, I dreamed a few unfeasable ideas for the 'App' but definitevely not worth addingincreasing the climate burden to poor Earth.

 We're, like many others a spread over family, across regions, across countries and each travelling back and forth.

 So grow the idea of sharing together in a secure way where we are what we do even sometimes letting he, her ,they join in.

-Privacy is sensible so we couldn't 'just' use a shared agenda hosted by one of big [`FAANG`/`NATU`/`BHATX`/`YVMOR`](https://en.wikipedia.org/wiki/Big_Tech) ; Nothing against for other services but not for where-we-are-when and what-we-do.
+Privacy is sensitive so we couldn't 'just' use a shared agenda hosted by one of big [`FAANG`/`NATU`/`BHATX`/`YVMOR`](https://en.wikipedia.org/wiki/Big_Tech) ; Nothing against theses services but not to be used for where-we-are-when and what-we-do.

-The project is intented to be open source shared with anyone (check the `AGPLv3`, wanted a copyleft one including hosted services).
-Will see how far we will go in that direction.
+It seems a solution to have part of the data encrypted when hosted while decrypted only by certified back and front-end apps are accessing it.

-So first step is to gather ideas on possible app usage, former open source projects and investigate coding tools and solutions.
+So first step is to gather ideas on possible app usage, other's open source projects and investigate coding tools and solutions.

 Next wwould be to define a scope for the solution, write down and share use cases.

+Designing the architecture relevant to the use case and no budget scope comes after.

+Eventually, the coding may start...
+until the first P.R ;-)

 **Having fun, Devs!**

+The project is intented to be open source, shared with anyone (check the `AGPLv3`, [wanted a copyleft one including hosted services](https://opensource.org/faq#which-license)).

 ---